gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 <Link to="/another-page/">Another page</Link>
 ```

-Prefixing links is also now handled automatically by our new `<Link>` component so
+Prefixing links is also now handled automatically by our new `<Link>` component
-you'll need to remove `prefixLink` function calls.
+so remove usages of `prefixLink` in links.

-So just use `gatsby-link` everywhere and things will Just Work™.
+Use `gatsby-link` everywhere and things will Just Work™.

 ## config.toml is now gatsby-config.js

 If you previously added site metadata to `config.toml`, move that into
 the new `gatsby-config.js`.

 You need to remove all requires/imports of `config` in your code.

-Site-wide
-metadata should now be "queried" using GraphQL.
+Site-wide metadata should now be "queried" using GraphQL.

 A minimal config module would look like: